Structured Data Capture

 • Modular Questionnaires allow one questionnaire to be composed of sub-questionnaires (which can in turn be composed of further sub-questionnaires, and so on).

-In the first case, every single 'item' in the questionnaire must be specified, including all 'display' items, groups, etc. Re-use is limited to question text, value set, data type and other information that can be determined from the referenced definition element.
-On the other hand, with modular questionnaires, multiple items can be defined along with display text, enableWhen logic and other questionnaire characteristics.
+When using the data element-based approach, every single 'item' in the questionnaire must be specified, including all 'display' items, groups, etc. Re-use is limited to question text, value set, data type and other information that can be determined from the referenced definition element.
+When using the sub-questionnaire approach, multiple items can be defined along with display text, enableWhen logic and other questionnaire characteristics.
 The first approach is best suited for "data-element"- based questionnaires and the latter for defining collections of questions.
 (While defining separate modules for every single question is possible, it would be quite a bit of overhead).

 The two mechanisms are not mutually exclusive.
 It is possible to have a form that relies on sub-questionnaires and that also has some elements that rely on externally defined element definitions.